HUCKLEBERRY RAKES

 SHIPPING COSTS:

-$7.95 to Idaho and neighboring states of Montana, Washington, and Oregon.
-To Utah or Wyoming, $9.95.
-All other states, shipping is $12.95 (sorry, the Post Office charges more for longer distances, so we adjusted for that!)
+$9.95 to Idaho and parts of neighboring states of Montana, Washington, and Oregon.
+To other states, the price slowly rises to 10.95 and then up to a maximum of $15.95 to the lower 48, or $19.95 to Alaska or Hawaii… (sorry, the Post Office charges more for longer distances, so we adjusted for that!)

 Or introduce newbies to the art and sport of huckleberry picking!
 (HAH!
 Almost as good as snipe hunting!)

-(PS Shipping is $25 to Canada, $35 to England... three rakes max per international shipment.
-Paperwork gets voluminous, and customs fees go up significantly, on international shipments over four pounds.)
+(PS International Priority Mail shipping is flat rate $52 to Canada, … for up to three rakes max per international shipment.
+Paperwork gets voluminous, and customs fees go up significantly on international shipments over four pounds.
+International orders over three rakes are sent in additional parcels, and you will be billed for additional shipping.)

 AND, for a limited time, we are offering the following bonuses:

-• A FREE huckleberry lip balm (one for each rake!) with our compliments, to protect your lips while out picking in the hot dry weather!
-(Or, it makes a great gift for your spouse... aren't you the thoughtful one!)
-Sometimes we add something else too, like a postcard with a huckleberry pie recipe, if we have them in stock.
+- A FREE huckleberry lip balm (one for each rake!) with our compliments to protect your lips while out picking in the hot, dry weather!
+(Or, it makes a great gift for your spouse… aren’t you the thoughtful one!)

 PLUS: Our absolute, no wiggle room, unconditional,